Call for Art

 1 • Invite God into your process.
 Begin with prayer and an open heart.

 Creator God, Thank You that You are always growing something beautiful from even the smallest seeds of faith.
 As we set out to create, we invite Your Holy Spirit to breathe inspiration and direction into our work.
-Show us what Your Kingdom Tree looks like.
-Show us its deep roots of formation, its strong trunk of unity, and its flourishing broad branches of welcome and shelter.
+Show us what a Gospel Centered Community looks like.
+Let our work help us love one another better as you have taught us.
 Open our hearts to see what You see for Hillcrest, for our community, and for the generations to come.
 May our art become an offering—reflecting Your beauty, Your purpose, and Your glory. — Amen

-2 • Read and reflect on Matthew 13:31–32.
-Ask the Holy Spirit to highlight anything God wants you to notice about this passage.
+2 • Read and reflect on the book of 1 Timothy.
+Ask the Holy Spirit to highlight anything God wants you to notice about this letter to a young pastor.

-4 • Pray and listen.
-Ask God to give you an image or idea that reflects His heart for the Kingdom Tree at Hillcrest.
+3 • Pray and listen.
+Ask God to give you an image or idea that reflects His heart for Gospel Centered Community at Hillcrest.

 ____________________